dotnet/designs/accepted/2020/workloads/workloads.md

 The set of TFM to workload mappings defined by the workloads.
 The SDK will carry a copy of this mapping, but will defer to information carried as part of installed workloads when they present newer information.

-Each workload will expose a set of bundles of packs that a users can use.
+Each workload will expose a set of bundles of packs that a user can use.
 One of these bundles will be the default one you get to satisfy a TFM.
 Additional bundles will offer additional functionality.
 For example, Android AOT support would be exposed as an additional bundle, not provided by the default bundle.
 These additional bundles can be referenced as a required dependency of a project as a project property or installed manually via the CLI or a supported installation tool.

 ### Acquisition